 The fact that capacity growth (3.4% p.a.) will continue to outstrip urea demand (2.2% p.a.) over the next four years will add to downward price pressures.
-"Capacity will continue weigling on prices throughout the rest of the decade, and it won't be until 2020 that we start to see incremental demand catch up with supply growth," predicts Wallace.
+"Capacity will continue weighing on prices throughout the rest of the decade, and it won't be until 2020 that we start to see incremental demand catch up with supply growth," predicts Wallace.
 "It's unlikely we will see much market scarcity - and scarcity-driven pricing - until the beginning of the next decade."

-wowth (3.4% Low-cost US production to displace Atlantic trade In the US, major investment in urea capacity will boost domestic production and pacity in the US, major investment in urea capacroughity will boost domestic production and drastically reduce import dependency over the next three years, with large repercussions for international trade.
-In 2014, the US relied on around 8 million tonnes of urea imports to supplement its domestic e."
+production of 3.2 million tonnes.

+Low-cost US production to

+In the US, major investment in urea capac-

+ity will boost domestic production and

+drastically reduce import dependency over

+the next three years, with large repercus-

+sions for international trade.
+In 2014, the

+US relied on around 8 million tonnes of

+urea imports to supplement its domestic

+displace Atlantic trade

-"Four million tonnes of that came from the Arab Gulf with around a million tonnes. from Europe/Russia, half a million tonnes from Trinidad/Venezuela and 1.5 million tonnes from Asia, mostly from China - with another million tonnes coming over the border from Canada by rail." explains Wallace.
+"Four million tonnes of that came from the Arab Gulf, with around a million tonnes from Europe/Russia, half a million tonnes from Trinidad/Venezuela and 1.5 million tonnes from Asia, mostly from China - with another million tonnes coming over the border from Canada by rail," explains Wallace.

-However, by 2019, CRU expects US domestic production to surge to around 7.5 million tonnes with a corresponding curtailment of imports to around three million tonnes - half of which will be serviced from the Arabian Gulf
+However, by 2019, CRU expects US domestic production to surge to around 7.5 million tonnes with a corresponding curtailment of imports to around three million tonnes - half of which will be serviced from the Arabian Gulf.

 "Looking at new domestic capacity, the US is now obviously a low-cost producer that has access to the highest value fertilizer market in the world in the US corn belt," says Wallace.
-"Investments made over the past three years are now starting to come to market and are going to displace Atlantic trade.
+"Investments made over the past three years are now starting to come to market and are going to displace Atlantic trade."